Kristina01111000/Drws_site/README.md

 	- Is the app only for people who pay?
 Probably only for those who join at $5 a month or more

 - For fourelementinstitute and syracuse natural healing the security plugin caused a lockout again, look into getting a new one
-- make a list in constant contact for people who are interested in learning about the app and send it to stephen

 send invoice for december